ICTSoEasy/nb_entension_m269_tutors/m269_tutor/readme.md

 - v0.3: Added functionality to lock/unlock cells for editing.
 - v0.4: Added functionality to stick/unstick student name/pi from top.
 - v0.4.1: Bug fix for Charly - "prepared" only shows when you don't cancel the warning.
+- v0.4.2: Bug fix to keep spaces in file names.